Free Mexico Travel Guide and Travel Information

 Archaeologists and researchers have made associations with the central Mexican highlands (Tikal and Dzibilchaltun).
 Being so near to Merida, ancient T’Ho, it is hard not to imagine a relationship with that site as well.

-Acanceh, unlike most others, was never fully abandoned as it is mentioned in a number of 16th and 17th-century sources.
+Acanceh, unlike most others, was never fully abandoned as it is mentioned in several 16th and 17th-century sources.

 The first mention of Acanceh from an archaeological perspective was made by the French explorer-photographer Desiré Charnay in 1888, who spoke of structures built with finely carved blocks, not unlike other Maya buildings in the area.